Reem al-Mansoori

 Reem bint Mohammed al-Mansoori is a Qatari civil servant and politician.
-In 2017 she was one of four women appointed to the Consultative Assembly, becoming one of the country's first female parliamentarians.
+In 2017 she was one of four women appointed to the Shura Council, becoming one of the country's first female parliamentarians.

 Biography

 After studying for a BSc in computer science at Qatar University, al-Mansoori earned an MSc in computational intelligence at the University of Plymouth in the United Kingdom and an MBA at HEC Paris.
 Entering the civil service in Qatar, al-Mansoori became head of the Digital Society and Digital Industry Development departments within the Ministry of Transport and Communications.

-Al-Mansoori was appointed to the Consultative Council in November 2017 by Emir Tamim bin Hamad Al Thani.
+Al-Mansoori was appointed to the Shura Council in November 2017 by Emir Tamim bin Hamad Al Thani.